NullVoxPopuli/skinny_controllers/README.md

 The goal of this project is to help API apps be more slim, and separate logic as much as possible.

+This gem is inspired by [trailblazer](https://github.com/apotonick/trailblazer), following similar patterns, yet allowing the structure of the rails app to not be entirely overhauled.

 # Installation

 ```ruby